AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    :rtype: roadrunner.SelectionRecord

-.. method:: RoadRunner.getUnscaledConcentrationControlCoefficientMatrix()
-   :module: roadrunner

-   Returns the unscaled concentration control coefficent matrix.

-.. method:: RoadRunner.getUnscaledElasticityMatrix()
-   :module: roadrunner

-   Returns the unscaled species elasticity matrix at the current operating point.

-.. method:: RoadRunner.getUnscaledFluxControlCoefficientMatrix()
-   :module: roadrunner

-   Returns the unscaled flux control coefficient matrix.

-.. method:: RoadRunner.getUnscaledSpeciesElasticity(reactionIndx, speciesIndx)
-   :module: roadrunner

-   Get a single species elasticity value.
-   IMPORTANT:
-   Assumes that the reaction rates have been precomputed at the operating point !!

-   :param int reactionIndx: index of reactionl
-   :param int speciesIndx: index of species.

 .. staticmethod:: RoadRunner.__version__()
    :module: roadrunner

-   Returns the current version of the roadRunner library.
+   Returns the current version of the RoadRunner library.

 .. staticmethod:: RoadRunner.getlibSBMLVersion()
    :module: roadrunner

-   Returns theversion of the libSBML library that is currently being used.
+   Returns the version of the libSBML library that is currently being used.